 Does it require access to a smart phone, texting minutes, etc., to use an app?

 Does it require access to roads, pools, sidewalks?

+Does it require technical skills to use software or hardware?

+Will insurers utilize different communication methods, such as phone, text, e-mail, or mail?

 Does any such limitation require alternatives for those unable to participate in the initiative?